T-MavLabs/SAGAR/readme.md

 - Formatted, user-friendly results display
 - Automatic FASTA parsing

+### 4) Notes 📝

+- **Project-Specific Research Notes**: Write and store notes tied to specific research projects
+- **Floating Quick Access**: Circular button with pen icon in bottom-right corner
+  - Expands to pill shape on hover showing "Notes" label
+  - Available from Globe View (all modes) and Query Results View
+  - Only visible when a project is selected
+- **Side Panel Interface**:
+  - Slides in from the right when button is clicked
+  - Full note management interface
+  - Create, edit, and delete notes
+  - View all project notes in a scrollable list
+- **Features**:
+  - **Create Notes**: Add new notes with title and content
+  - **Edit Notes**: Update existing notes
+  - **Delete Notes**: Remove notes with confirmation
+  - **Auto-Save**: Notes automatically saved with timestamps
+  - **Project Filtering**: Only shows notes for the current project
+  - **Persistent Storage**: All notes stored in Supabase `study_notes` table
+- **Database Integration**:
+  - Foreign key relationship to `projects` table
+  - Automatic cascade delete when project is deleted
+  - Timestamps for created_at and updated_at
+  - Full-text search support via GIN index

+**Usage:**
+1. Select a project in the Dashboard
+2. Navigate to Globe View or Query Results View
+3. Click the floating Notes button (bottom-right corner)
+4. Create, edit, or view project notes in the side panel
+5. Notes are automatically saved and associated with the project

 **API Integration Status:**
 - **Taxonomy**: Uses GBIF and Wikipedia APIs (live)
 - **Otolith**: Integrated with Otolith Classifier API (HuggingFace Space)
 - **eDNA**: Integrated with eDNA Sequence Matcher API (Vercel)
+- **Notes**: Supabase database integration with full CRUD operations

 **Notes:**
 - Modules handle empty states and graceful fallbacks so the UI always renders
 - Live API calls are made directly from the browser
 - Error handling implemented for API failures
+- Notes feature requires project selection to function
 - For production, consider moving to a backend proxy for rate limits, CORS, and API key management

 ---